TimBluesWin/rett-comm-gaze-tracking/README.md

 The latest Python should work.
 <h3>3.Install requirements</h3>
 pip install -r requirements.txt
 <h3>4.
+Install Dlib</h3>
+pip install dlib
-Download Dlib Python directly</h3>
+<h3>4a.
+Download Dlib Python directly (Windows)</h3>
-I found out that installing the latest version of DLib directly using pip does not work, so I personally downloaded the DLib library directly from here:
+On Windows, I found out that installing the latest version of DLib directly using pip does not work, so I personally downloaded the DLib library directly from here:

 https://pypi.org/project/dlib/#files